rabbitmq/ra/CONTRIBUTING.md

 ## Overview

-Ra is a project under heavy development, so consider discussing your idea with the maintainers on the RabbitMQ mailing list, rabbitmq-users.
+Ra is still a maturing project under development, so consider discussing your idea with the maintainers on the RabbitMQ mailing list, rabbitmq-users.

 The process is fairly standard and straightforward: